Who We Are

 Dan Whipple joined the staff in May 2008, as the Observer editor.
 Dan will compile and edit the Natural Hazards Observer newsletter and assist with coordination of special projects and publications.
 Dan has been a writer and journalist for more than 30 years, specializing primarily in science and environmental issues.
 He served as editor of High Country News and Northern Lights and held several editorial positions at the daily Casper Star-Tribune in Wyoming.
 Dan holds a bachelor’s degree in international affairs from Georgetown University and was a Ted Scripps Fellow in Environmental Journalism at the University of Colorado during the 1997-98 academic year.

-Liesel is coeditor of the January 2012 issue of American Behavioral Scientist on the BP disaster and is author or coauthor on five recent articles related to her work on that event, the Exxon Valdez oil spill, and the earthquake in Haiti.
+Liesel is coeditor of the January 2012 issue of American Behavioral Scientist on the BP disaster and is author or coauthor on six recent articles related to her work on that event, the Exxon Valdez oil spill, and the earthquake in Haiti.
 Between 2006 and 2012 she served as chair and program co-chair of the American Evaluation Association topical interest group on disaster and emergency management evaluation.
-She currently serves on the Earthquake Engineering Research Institute's Learning from Earthquakes committee.
+For the summer of 2014, Liesel is based at Virginia Tech as a Visiting Scholar with the Global Forum on Urban and Regional Resilience.

 Diane Smith is the Natural Hazards Center's office manager.
 Her main responsibilities are to monitor and maintain the budget and finances of the Center.
 She also works with personnel issues and scheduling and planning the Center's meetings and events (especially the annual workshop!).
 Diane has been here for 22 years, so she is very familiar with the Center's activities and the University of Colorado.